REPORT: Arbitrary Detention, Section 9 of the Constitution Act, 1982

 By: PrimaryDocuments.ca

-Citation: PrimaryDocuments.ca, Section 9, Arbitrary Detention: Compilation of primary documents to assist in interpreting the public meaning of Section 9 of the Constitution Act, 1982, First Ed.
-(July 2023).
+Citation: PrimaryDocuments.ca, Section 9, Arbitrary Detention: Compilation of primary documents to assist in interpreting the public meaning of Section 9 of the Constitution Act, 1982, Second Ed.
+(August 2025).

 Other formats: Click here to view the original document (PDF).